 Premiums are charged based upon each System Bank's pro rata share of outstanding Insured Debt.
 Premiums of up to 20 basis points on average adjusted Insured Debt obligations can be assessed along with a risk surcharge of 10 basis points on nonaccrual loans and other-than-temporarily impaired investments.
-For 2019, 2018, and 2017, the premium was 9, 9, and 15 basis points, respectively.
-The premium will be 8 basis points for at least the first half of 2020.
+The premium rate was 8 basis points for the first half of 2020 and 11 basis points for the second half of 2020.
+For both 2019 and 2018, the premium was 9 basis points.
+The premium was increased to 16 basis points for at least the first half of 2021.